 - A reasonable suspicion of abuse of children, dependent adults or elderly people

 - A valid court order for the disclosure of client files

 Adherence to Laws

-All aspects of your participation in counseling at the Counseling and Wellness Center are private and confidential in accordance with state and federal laws including HIPAA.
+All aspects of your participation in counseling at the CWC are private and confidential in accordance with state and federal laws including HIPAA.

-As required by psychological practice guidelines and current standards of care, we keep records of your counseling and psychiatry visits.
-These records are on file for 10 years before being purged from our system.
-This is in adherence with legal requirements.
+As required by practice guidelines and current standards of care, we keep records of your counseling and psychiatry visits.
+In adherence with legal requirements, these records are on file for 10 years before being purged from our system.

 Your counseling record will not be a part of your educational record.
-Neither the fact that you seek counseling and other services nor any information disclosed in the sessions will appear in your student academic record unless you specifically direct us to communicate with other staff and faculty at the university.
+The fact that you seek the CWC’s services, or any information disclosed in the sessions, will not appear in your academic record unless you specifically direct us to communicate with other staff and faculty at the university.